GenApplications/VPClient/README.md

 #### `getSSLPrivateKey($domain)`

-Get the currently installed SSL Key for a domain
+Get the currently installed SSL key for a domain.

 - `$domain` (string): The name of the domain.

 #### `getSSLCertificate($domain)`

-Get the currently installed SSL Certificate for a domain
+Get the currently installed SSL certificate for a domain.

 - `$domain` (string): The name of the domain.